 With a low cost of living and easy commutes to larger cities like Port St. Lucie, residents of Okeechobee love living in the area.
 However, it’s not uncommon for residents and visitors alike to suffer an injury because of someone else’s actions or negligence.
 If this happens, it’s important to speak with an experienced Okeechobee personal injury lawyer.

-At Hoskins, Turco, Lloyd & Lloyd, we have been representing injury victims in Okeechobee for over 30 years.
+Steve Hoskins and his team have been representing injury victims in Okeechobee for over 30 years.
 We treat every case with the personal care it deserves, and we get results for our clients.
 We believe every person who gets injured should be able to receive legal advice without worrying about the cost.
 That’s why we always offer free, no-obligation consultations.

 To get in touch with our experienced attorneys, call 866-460-1990 or use our online contact form to schedule your free consultation.
 We will review the details of your case and help you determine your legal options at no cost to you.

-The Types of Compensation Available after an Injury in Okeechobee
+The Types of Compensation Available After an Injury in Okeechobee

 After you sustain an injury in Okeechobee, you may be left unable to work for a long time, and you may have medical bills that your health insurance won’t cover.
 After a while, you may get a settlement offer from your insurance company.
 The amount they offer you may not be enough to cover your expenses, but you may feel like you have no other options.